[responsive_menu_pro]

 Intrastat in Portugal

-There are two different types of declarations for each type of trade:
+There are two distinct types of declarations based on the nature of the trade:

-A monthly report on the arrivals and dispatches of goods during the reporting period is presented here.
+These involve monthly reporting on the arrival and dispatch of goods during the specified reporting period.

-INTRASTAT declarations must be submitted in paper or via electronic form by the 15th day of the month following the period covered by the declaration.
+Companies must submit INTRASTAT declarations, either in paper format or electronically, by the 15th day of the month following the reporting period.

 Paper filing